tumagonx/nwjs_docs_old/App-protocol.md

+**NOTE: some content in this wiki applies only to 0.12 and earlier versions.
+For official documentation on 0.13 and later, see http://docs.nwjs.io**

+**This feature is deprecated since 0.13.0.
+See [migration note](http://docs.nwjs.io/en/latest/For%20Users/Migration/From%200.12%20to%200.13/) for details.**

 _since v0.7.0_

 The app protocol is defined like http protocol: `app://<host>/path`.
 The host part is essential.
 You can define it to anything you want.
 The root of `path` refers to the application's directory, which is the directory where the manifest file resides.